- Current Tours

 Key: IF = In Flight Meals, B= Breakfast, D = Dinner

 We will depart the US today on our overnight flights to Frankfurt, Germany.
 Pre-tour nights are available for early arrivals.
+We will arrange a afternoon excursion for everyone who arrives early.
 (IF)

 On arrival in Frankfurt, we will transfer to our hotel in the delightful village of Hofheim: close to Frankfurt.
 In the afternoon, we will travel to Worms where Luther was summoned to appear before the emperor.
 He was asked to recant, and of course he refused.
 We will walk through the majestic Romanesque cathedral and then go to the site, now in a park, where he stood and gave his final testimony.
 We’ll have a photo stop at the stunning Reformation Monument.
 On the way back to our hotel, we will stop at an historic “Strausswirtschaft” inn in this wine-growing area for a traditional meal.
 (IF/D)

 Day 3: Sunday, August 27, 2017: Frankfurt, Erfurt

 This morning, we will attend the morning church service (in English) at Trinity Lutheran Church in Frankfurt.
 Founded in 1956 for Americans living in the area, many of them service personnel, it has become a meeting point for many nations over the years.
 We will then travel to Erfurt and check-in to our hotel where we will be based for three nights.
 We will dine in our hotel this evening.
 (B/D)